-The Company's contributions to the Employees' Provident Fund, the national defined contribution plan, are charged to the statement of income in the financial year to which they relate.
+The Company's contributions to the Employees' Provident Fund ("EPF"), the national defined contribution plan, are charged to profit or loss in the financial year to which they relate.
 Once the contributions have been paid, the Company has no further payment obligations.